 - Penal Code 288a (c) PC California's law against oral copulation with a child, and

-- Penal Code 261.5(d) PC California's statutory rape law which prohibits sexual intercourse between persons who are 21 years and older with persons younger than 16.6
+- Penal Code 261.5(d) PC California's statutory rape law, which prohibits sexual intercourse between persons who are 21 years and older and persons younger than 16.6

-But if you failed successfully to complete your probation.and you received a probation violation.all hope is not lost.
-The court will hold a special hearing to determine whether you are nonetheless a good candidate for expungement.7
+But even for an individual who received a probation violation, all hope is not lost.
+The court will hold a special hearing to determine whether the applicant is nonetheless a good candidate for expungement.7

-In the wake of a probation violation, the court has wide discretion as to whether to grant or deny the petition for expungement.
+In the wake of a probation violation, the court has wide discretion as to whether to grant or deny a petition for a PC 1203.4 expungement.
 Factors that the judge may consider include (but are not limited to):

 - the seriousness of the underlying conviction,